ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 2. In the configure primary orchestrator section, enter the **DR Orchestrator name**.

-3. Set a password in the **DR Orchestrator password** field and re-enter the password in **Confirm DR orchestrator password** to secure access to the external orchestrator interface.
+3. Set a password in the **DR Orchestrator password** field and re-enter the password in **Confirm DR orchestrator password** section to secure access to the external orchestrator interface.
    > **Note**: This password is set for the Orchestrator VM and you can use it to login to the Orchestrator VM UI.

 4. Provide the valid **IBM Cloud API key**.